aristocratious/docusaurus-mvp/docs/transformation/value-shift.md

 - **Empathy and Cultural Intelligence**: Understanding and responding to the nuances of human emotion and diverse cultural contexts.
 - **Adaptability and Systems Design**: Flexibly responding to change and designing resilient human-AI systems.
 - **Facilitation, Coaching, and Regenerative Leadership**: Guiding collaborative processes, developing human potential, and leading in complex environments.

+## Two Economic Models

+### The Current Model: Competition and Control

+The dominant economic model prioritizes **competitive advantage** through **information asymmetries** and **platform control**:

+- **Centralized platforms** act as "walled gardens," locking in users and data
+- **Proprietary systems** prevent interoperability and collaboration
+- **Zero-sum thinking** where one organization's gain requires another's loss
+- **Externalized costs** to environment and communities for short-term profit

+This model becomes increasingly problematic as AI capabilities democratize and global challenges require unprecedented coordination.

+### The Emerging Model: Collaboration and Regeneration

+A new economic model is emerging based on **collaborative advantage** through **shared protocols** and **distributed value creation**:

+- **Open systems** that enable data portability and network effects
+- **Cooperative ownership** where stakeholders share in value creation
+- **Regenerative impact** that actively improves social and ecological systems
+- **Abundance thinking** where collaboration creates value for all participants

+Organizations operating in this model are better positioned to leverage AI for collective benefit while maintaining human agency.

 ## Two Paths Forward